Kansas City Chief’ Harrison Butker rails against Pride month in commencement speech

 Butker told the men in the crowd not to let US culture emasculate them before quoting a Taylor Swift lyric

-Mr Butker spoke at Benedictine College - a private Kansas college - over the weekend.
-The three-time Super Bowl champion delivered the roughly 20-minute address where he told the graduates that poor leadership has negatively impacted major life issues.
+At the weekend, Mr Butker spoke at Benedictine College, a private Kansas college.
+The three-time Super Bowl champion delivered the roughly 20-minute address, telling the graduates that poor leadership has negatively impacted major life issues.

 Video and text from his speech quickly spread online as he’s been blasted by advocates and a petition calling for his release has been signed by 10,000.